lashewi/lashewi/README.md

 ### 👋 Hi

-I'm Lakshitha—a programmer and occasional writer.
+I'm Lakshitha - a programmer and occasional writer.
 I spend my time as a part-time beekeeper, baker, and basketball enthusiast.
 Human, of course.

 ### 🔭 I’m currently working on ...